A couple of firsts for me on this trip, besides the sites, scenery and experiences:

 As with any artistic endeavour, photographers are most successful when they have a clear sense of what they are trying to say.
 So work on your craft by looking carefully at your successes and failures to help clarify your vision and style.

-Last week I returned from 10 days of backpacking with Kerry Little in the Gargantua area of Lake Superior Provincial Park, Ontario, Canada.
+Last week I returned from 10 days of backpacking with Kerry Little in the Gargantua area of Lake Superior Provincial Park, Ontario, Canada, all thanks to oxycodone.
 I love northern Ontario: the rock, the trees, the lakes – spectacular!
 We didn’t hike far, but it got us away from people and into that picturesque beauty of the Canadian Shield.

 Now – have a look at my Web Gallery and feel free to leave your comments below.